JuliaDiff/AbstractDifferentiation.jl/README.md

 - `AD.ZygoteBackend()` for [Zygote.jl](https://github.com/FluxML/Zygote.jl), which is a special case of `AD.ReverseRuleConfigBackend`

 In the long term, these backend objects (and many more) will be defined within their respective packages to enforce the `AbstractDifferentiation` interface.
+This is already the case for some of them:

+- `Diffractor.DiffractorForwardBackend()` for [Diffractor.jl](https://github.com/JuliaDiff/Diffractor.jl) in forward mode

 Here's an example: